pypeaday/pype.dev/pages/plotly-and-streamlit.md

 I use `streamlit` for any EDA I ever have to do at work.
 It's super easy to spin up a small dashboard to filter and view dataframes in, live, without the fallbacks of Jupyter notebooks (kernels dying, memory bloat, a billion "Untitled N.ipynb" files, etc.)

-At the highest level, streamlit lets you write a python script and call `streamlit run my_script.py` which will open up a web server with your streamlit stuff which will open up a web server with your streamlit stuff.
+At the highest level, streamlit lets you write a python script and call `streamlit run my_script.py` which will open up a web server with your streamlit stuff.
-The dashboard refreshes whenver you change the script so you can add capabilities in real time, super fast!
+The dashboard refreshes whenever you change the script so you can add capabilities in real time, super fast!

 I'll show an example of using `streamlit` and `plotly` to make a live dashboard to monitor system memory usage with `psutil`.